Jakmann86/Jakmann86/README.md

 - 👋 Hi, I’m Joakim Kristiansen
-- 👀 I’m interested in Music, outdoors, books.
+- 👀 I’m interested in making music, the outdoors and books.
 - 🌱 I’m currently learning Python, SQL, Django, HTML and CSS
-- 💞️ I’m looking to keep learning and upskilling
+- 💞️ I’m looking to keep learning, upskilling and keep building.
 - 📫 How to reach me https://www.linkedin.com/in/joakim-kristiansen-585358233/

 <!---
 Jakmann86/Jakmann86 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.